-CORE PRACTICAL: COMPUTER APPLICATIONS IN BUSINESS
+CORE PRACTICAL I: COMPUTER APPLICATIONS IN BUSINESS - MS OFFICE & TALLY

-Total Credits: 3 Total Instructions Hours:
+Total Credits: 3 Total Instructions Hours: 72 h

-S.No Contents

-- Type a sample research report and perform the following: insert 1 symbols, insert caption page break indent or spacing.(MS Word) - Prepare a diagrammatic representation showing the elements of a BOP 2 (MS Word)

-You have a problem with your shipment.
+S.No List of Experiments Type a sample research report and perform the following: insert 1 symbols, insert caption page break indent or spacing.(MSWord) Prepare a diagrammatic representation showing the elements of a BOP.
+2 (MS Word) You have a problem with your shipment.
 So prepare a requisition letter regarding the issue to the following offices using Mail merge.

-- (a) Importer 3 - (b) Customs department - (c) DGFT Office - (d) Shipping agent / Shipping company (MS Word) - (e) Your bank - Prepare a PowerPoint presentation showing the functions of IMF 4 (MS PowerPoint) - Prepare a presentation showing the different types of ships used in 5 international logistics (MS PowerPoint) - Prepare a table showing imports and exports for period of five years 6 (MS Excel)

-Prepare a payroll for the employees (10 employees) of an organization and count the number of employees who are getting the salary of more

-- 7 than Rs.10, 000.
-Calculate with the following components (DA, HRA, CCA, EPF, LIC) as a percentage of basic pay and sum the total basic pay, net pay of all employees.
-(MS Excel) - Prepare a chart showing the export trend of India for the past 10 years.
-8 (MS Excel) - Create a company's database showing import/export figures.
-Prepare a 9 report using report wizard (MS Access)

-Type exporters address and draft a report using design view

-Add at least 10 addresses 10

-Sort the names in alphabetical order
+3 (a)Importer (b)Customs department (c) DGFT office (d) Shipping agent /Shipping company (e) Your bank (MS Word) Prepare a PowerPoint presentation showing the functions of IMF.
+(MS 4 PowerPoint) Prepare a presentation showing the different types of ships used in 5 international logistics.
+(MS PowerPoint) Prepare a table showing imports and exports for the period of five years.
+6 (MS Excel) Prepare a payroll for the employees (10 employees) of an organization and count the number of employees who are getting the salary more than 7 Rs.10,000.
+Calculate with the following components (DA, HRA, CCA, EPF, LIC) as a percentage of basic pay and sum the total basic pay, net pay of all the employees.
+(MS Excel) Prepare a chart showing the export trend of India for the past 10 years.
+8 (MS Excel) Create a company's database showing import/export figures.
+Prepare a 9 report using report wizard.
+(MS Access) Type exporters address and draft a report using design view Add at least 10 addresses 10 Sort the names in alphabetical order Generate report using the queries and Forms.
+(MS Access)

-- 11 Creation of a new company, groups, ledgers (Tally) - 12 Preparation of final accounts with adjustments (Tally) - Voucher entries for receipt, payment, contra and journal (Tally) - 14 Voucher entries for purchase, sales bill wise statement with GST.(Tally) - Preparing FOREX calculation and calculating foreign exchange gain/loss.(Tally)
+- 11 Creation of a new company, groups and ledgers.
+(Tally) - 12 Preparation of final accounts with adjustments.
+(Tally) - Voucher entries for receipt, payment, contra and journal.
+(Tally) - Voucher entries for purchase and sales bill wise statement with GST.(Tally) - Preparing FOREX calculation and calculating foreign exchange gain/loss.
+(Tally)